-Given the high risks involved with space exploration activity, the Space Resources Law also requires financial assets from the space operator that should be appropriate to the risk of the mission (although it is not further defined what the term 'appropriate' covers in practice).
-In addition, the risks may be covered by one of the following: (1) the financial resources of the space operator; (2) an insurance policy; or (3) a guarantee from a bank.
+Another aspect that is similar to the Space Activities Law is that the Space Resources Law requires sufficient financial assets from the space operator.
 An insurance policy does not constitute a sine qua non condition for the authorisation if the operator is able to cover its risks by other means.
-However, the Law does not specify what type of guarantees could qualify.
 In any case, the operator should not be part of the same group of companies as the insurer or guarantor.

-The Space Resources Law also lists the circumstances in which the authorisation should be withdrawn.
-In particular:
+The Space Resources Law also lists the circumstances in which the authorisation should be withdrawn – in particular if:

 - the mission has ended or been modified;

 - the operator has failed to use the authorisation for over 36 months;